Stress Overshoots in Simple Yield Stress Fluids

-Here we tackle the case of stress overshoots in Soft Glassy Materials (SGMs) that encompass amorphous systems such as gels and glasses.
+Soft Glassy Materials (SGMs) encompass soft amorphous systems such as gels and glasses.
 These materials are characterized by a yield stress $\sy$ below which the sample responds as a solid, and above which it flows like a liquid \cite{Bonn:2017}.
 Under external shear, most SGMs display a stress overshoot, which results from the rearrangement of the sample microstructure.
-The stress peak is correlated to the maximum structural anisotropy \cite{Mohraz:2005,Koumakis:2012}, while the subsequent stress relaxation is associated with either super-diffusive motion of particles in the case of glasses \cite{Zausch:2008,Koumakis:2012}, or strand failure in the case of gels \cite{Whittle:1997,Park:2013,Santos:2013}.
+The stress peak is correlated to the maximum structural anisotropy \cite{Mohraz:2005,Koumakis:2012}, while the subsequent stress relaxation is \tib{dominated by nonaffine displacements, and} associated with either \tib{cage breaking and} super-diffusive motion of particles in the case of glasses \cite{Zausch:2008,Koumakis:2012,Laurati:2017}, or strand failure in the case of gels \cite{Whittle:1997,Park:2013,Santos:2013}.
 Concomitantly to the stress relaxation, the sample may either flow homogeneously or show the formation of transient or steady-state shear bands, or even fracture \cite{Magnin:1990,Persello:1994,Divoux:2010,Moorcroft:2011,Amann:2013}.